finesse52/finesse52/README.md

 I am a Java Backend Developer 🚀 from Russia, currently seeking an internship.

 - 🏛️ Software Engineering at ITMO
-- 🖥️ Deepening my knowledge in Java, Spring, and backend development.
+- 🖥️ Deepening my knowledge in Java, Kotlin, Spring, and backend development.
 - ⚡ Passionate about algorithms and distributed systems.
 - 🏀 In my free time, I play basketball.